Gregory Stanton: Rwanda

 In 1989, after leading a genocide prevention training program for officials from Rwanda and surrounding countries, Stanton met with President Juvénal Habyarimana to ask him to remove ethnic identities from the Rwandan national identification cards because the ID cards could be used to identify people to be killed in a genocide.
 He advised President Habyarimana that if action were not taken to prevent it, Rwanda would have a genocide within five years.

-After the Genocide against the Tutsi broke out in Rwanda in 1994, the Director General of the US State Department Foreign Service, Genta Hawkins Holmes, ordered Stanton to Washington, DC and appointed him to the International Organizations UN Political bureau to guide US response in its aftermath.
-Stanton went to Rwanda with the UN Commission of Inquiry and co-authored its report, which recommended establishment of the International Criminal Tribunal for Rwanda (ICTR).
-Stanton drafted UN Security Council Resolutions 955 and 978, which established the ICTR and its jurisdiction and called on UN members to extradite persons in their territories suspected of participation in the genocide.
-When the ICTR had administrative problems in its first year, Stanton went to Arusha, Tanzania and Kigali, Rwanda and recommended reforms to the UN, including appointment of a new Registrar and new Deputy Prosecutor.

-The ICTR convicted 62 defendants for genocide, finally fulfilling Raphael Lemkin's dream that the Genocide Convention would become enforceable law.

 Zimbabwe

 In 2010, Stanton demanded that Robert Mugabe be prosecuted for the crime of genocide.
 He proposed a "Mixed UN-Zimbabwean Criminal Tribunal" inspired by the Khmer Rouge Tribunal, adding, "Mugabe's reign of terror must end."

 In 2012, Stanton called for the United States to release "all diplomatic and intelligence cables relating to the Gukurahundi massacres" of Zimbabwe and to explain the U.S. decision "to remain silent", in order to "clear its conscience".

 Gaza

 In December 2024, Stanton and the rest of the "Gaza taskforce" at Genocide Watch determined that Israel is committing a genocide of the Palestinian people in Gaza.
 They argue that Israel's intentional bombardment of civilian infrastructure and starvation of civilians fulfills the Genocide Convention's definition of genocide, which includes "Killing members of the group" and "Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part".

 While they condemned Hamas as a "genocidal terrorist organization that must be defeated", they also said that this does not excuse "committing genocide" against Palestinians or "dehumanizing" them.

 Stanton and the taskforce concluded that there should be an immediate ceasefire, release of all hostages, a surrender by Hamas, an end to Israel's blockade on Gaza, and global cooperation to diplomatically resolve the conflict.